quarkfin/qf-lib/docs/source/tutorials/first_strategy_backtest.rst

 Backtest Trading Session contains the full configuration of all elements, connections and dependencies, which belong to your trading environment.
 It contains parameters like backtest frequency, data provider and also more complicated elements like commission or slippage model.
-To make the configuration easier we use the preconfigured `container`_ and `BacktestTradingSessionBuilder`.
+To simplify the setup, we will use predefined demo settings available in the `demo_scripts`.

 .. code-block::
     :caption: Backtest a daily strategy for ticker AAA between 01/01/2010 and 01/03/2015